Loading Now

 Brown Tips

-Dry air or underwatering often causes brown tips.
-Increasing humidity or adjusting your watering routine can fix this.
-Keeping a small pebble tray with water under the pot can also improve moisture around the plant.
+Dry air or insufficient watering typically causes brown tips.
+Boost humidity or adjust your watering schedule.
+A small pebble tray with water under the pot also increases moisture around the plant.

 Slow Growth in Parlour Palm

-This palm is naturally slow growing.
-However, if it shows unusually slow growth, check the light conditions and consider occasional fertilization.
-Repotting every few years into fresh soil also helps stimulate new growth.
+This palm grows slowly by nature.
+If growth seems unusually sluggish, check lighting conditions and consider occasional fertilizing.
+Repotting every few years into fresh soil stimulates new growth too.

 Parlour Palm as an Office Plant

-The parlour palm is also an excellent choice for offices.
-Its air purifying qualities help create a healthier work environment, while its lush green foliage adds a sense of calm and focus.
-Since it thrives in low light conditions and doesn’t require constant care, it can survive well under artificial lighting often found in office spaces.
-Adding one or two to an office corner can make the workspace more inviting without becoming a distraction.
+The parlour palm excels in office settings.
+Its air-cleaning properties create healthier work environments, while lush green foliage adds calm and focus.
+Since it handles low light and doesn’t need constant attention, it survives well under typical office lighting.
+Adding one or two to office corners makes workspaces more welcoming without creating distractions.

 Decorating Ideas with Parlour Palm